 BLUFF LAKE NATURE CENTER – A 123-acre urban wildlife refuge with meandering trails, trees, wildlife, a lake and nature center.
 Full of indoor and outdoor learning opportunities or simply a chance to get back to nature.

 ROCKY MOUNTAIN ARSENAL NATIONAL WILDLIFE REFUGE – A 15,000-acre expanse of prairie, wetland and woodland habitat.
 Provides environmental education, wildlife viewing opportunities, site tours and 10 miles of hiking trails.
 It may be one of the finest conservation success stories in history.

-SAND CREEK REGIONAL GREENWAY – This 14-mile section of Metro Denver’s extensive trail network connects the South Platte River to the west, the High Line Canal to the east and Westerly Creek in Stapleton.
+SAND CREEK REGIONAL GREENWAY – This 14-mile section of Metro Denver’s extensive trail network connects the South Platte River to the west, the High Line Canal to the east and Westerly Creek.
 Along the way, it winds through woodlands, breathtaking open space, past historic landmarks and wildlife.